Ulm: Economy

+The Blautal-Center, which opened in 1997 as one of the largest shopping centres in southern Germany, largely ceased operations in 2024 and is planned to be redeveloped as the mixed-use Blau.Quartier.

 Ecology

 In 2007 the City of Ulm was awarded the European Energy Award for its remarkable local energy management and its efforts to combat climate change.
 Examples of these efforts are a biomass power plant operated by the Fernwärme Ulm GmbH (10 MW electrical output), and the world's biggest passive house office building, the so-called Energon, located in the "Science City" near the university campus.
 Moreover, the city of Ulm boasts the second largest solar power production in Germany.
 For all new buildings, a strict energy standard (German KFW40 standard) has been mandatory since April 2008.
 Ulm Minster has been fully powered by renewables since January 2008.
-Until the end of 2011 as a European pilot project a self-sustaining data-centre will be constructed in the west-city of Ulm.
+Until the end of 2011 as a European pilot project a self-sustaining data centre will be constructed in the west-city of Ulm.
 There is a solar-powered ferry that crosses the Danube 7 days a week in summer.
 The "Bündnis 100% Erneuerbare Energien" was founded in February 2010 with the aim of bringing together the people and organisations seeking to promote the transition to 100% renewable energy in Ulm and Neu-Ulm by 2030.